-Schools must submit to the LA details of their income and expenditure (trial balance, bank reconciliation and three way reconciliation) on a quarterly basis.
+Schools must submit to the LA details of their income and expenditure (trial balance, bank reconciliation and three way reconciliation) and updated forecast statement in line with the timetable on the LMS reporting requirements page under the Key Financial Tasks and Time Table section.
 The VAT submittal is required monthly.
 Schools that are identified as requiring additional oversight will be required to provide all of this information on a monthly basis in addition to any supplementary information as requested by the LA in order to give assurance over the schools financial health.
 Schools that are required to submit information monthly will be notified via a letter to the head teacher and chair of governors outlining the reasons why and the necessary additional reporting requirements.
-Further information is available under the Key Financial Tasks.
+Further information is available under the High Risk Schools section of the Key Financial Tasks.